When it Comes to Construction Software, Keep It Simple, Stupid

 The Value of Simplicity

-The technology implementation stigmas holding many contractors back are starting to crumble — especially as older generations of workers retire and younger, more tech-savvy workers start staking their claim.
-As this transition continues, there is one area of modern technology where adopters and resisters are finding common ground — technology needs to be easy to use.
+The technology implementation stigmas holding many contractors back are starting to crumble—especially as older generations of workers retire and younger, more tech-savvy workers start staking their claim.
+As this transition continues, there is one area of modern technology where adopters and resisters are finding common ground: Technology must be easy to use.

 Ease of use is one of the most-touted selling points of today’s software and technology providers.
 From simple-to-navigate interfaces to automated workflows to dashboards that boil complicated data down to easily-digestible takeaways, users are realizing new ways to work smarter.

 But how can you ensure the technology you’re considering or implementing will indeed simplify processes, and be easy enough to use and understand in order to have the maximum buy-in throughout your organization?
-It begins with researching the software and technology options available.
-Here are just a few things to consider:
+It begins with a K.I.S.S.
+(Keep it Simple Stupid) approach.
+When researching the software and technology options available, understanding how the solution will be applied and rolled out to users,how it will be best used, and how easy it is for end-users to understand and navigate overall should be a critical part of your search criteria..
+Here are just a few things to consider to help keep the process simple:

-Is the software easy to access? — Can users access the software remotely, without having to rely on third-party solutions like a virtual private network (VPN)?
-True, cloud-based construction software provides anywhere, anytime access.
+1. Is the software easy to access? — Can users access the software remotely, without having to rely on third-party solutions like a virtual private network (VPN)?
+True, cloud-based construction software provides anywhere, anytime access

-Can work be done offline? — Even though folks can access the internet virtually anywhere now, there are still places — and times — where the web is unavailable.
+3. Can work be done offline? — Even though folks can access the internet virtually anywhere now, there are still place and times—where the web is unavailable.
 Does the software allow users to continue to work and input data, storing and synching later when connected again?

-Is it integrated? — The best construction software platforms are packages with integrated functionality throughout — combining accounting, project management, human resources, equipment and material management, document management and more with one set of data.
-This keeps everyone on the same page and reduces need for multiple, disconnected software solutions and the time needed to make data compatible between them.
+4. Is Data Connected? — The best construction software platforms operate on a single set of shared data —seamlessly connecting workflows for accounting, project management, human resources, equipment and material management, document management and more This keeps everyone on the same page and reduces need for multiple, disconnected software solutions and the time needed to make data compatible between them.

 In the end, if you’re diligent about choosing the right solutions, a technology transformation can have an immediate, significant impact on your company’s reputation and bottom line.
 The alternative is to continue on with the systems and processes in place now.
 However, as technology continues to evolve, contractors that wait could find that there’s an even bigger cost with doing nothing, finding themselves at a distinct disadvantage in their ability to compete with modern, digital contractors.